What to wear for your Engagement Session

 Don't wear white socks that peek out of your pants please guys!

-Don't wear fluorescent Colors: Fluorescent colors (such as bright orange) tend to color cast on faces, necks and hair.
+Don't wear fluorescent Colors: Fluorescent colors (such as bright orange, green, yellow) tend to color cast on faces, necks and hair.
 When the shirt is so bright, it often also changes the color of the person standing next to them.

 Don't wear T-shirts and tennis shoes: This includes white t-shirts under button-up dress shirts with the top buttons undone.
 You don’t want a little white t-shirt peeking out above your nice dress shirt.